fommil/fpmortals/manuscript/frontmatter.md

 redistribute this book and you can distribute your own version.
 That means you can print it, photocopy it, e-mail it, upload it to websites, change it, translate it, remix it, delete bits, and draw all over it.

-You can even sell it, although morally you should offer a royalty share to the author.
+You can even sell this book or your own version (although, morally, you should offer a royalty share to the author).
+If you received this book without paying for it, I would appreciate it if you donated what you feel it is worth at <https://leanpub.com/fp-scala-mortals>.

 This book is **Copyleft**: if you change the book and distribute your own version, you must also pass these freedoms to its recipients.